xriter/cordova-plugin-facebook-connect/README.md

 		}
 	}

-Failure function returns an error String.
+  Failure function returns an Object like:

+  	{
+  		errorCode: "4201",
+  		errorMessage: "User cancelled"
+  	}

 ### Limited Login (iOS Only)